 Roughly speaking, Description of Collection should answer two questions: "What's in the box of materials being archived?" and "What are the materials about?"
 Please describe the types of physical materials/formats in the box (examples: field notebooks, field notes, paper notebooks, compact discs, transcriptions), physical count of each (e.g. 5 CDs, 2 notebooks, 6 mss.), and which indigenous group/language they relate to.
 Describe the overall scope and content of the material being archived (e.g. sermon, songs, narrative, elicitation, interview, etc.).
 Give full names (avoid initials) of all people involved in the materials being archived, and dates when the field research was conducted.
 Your description will be included in the library's catalog record of the materials.

-Materials collected with a grant from the JRF must be deposited in the University of Washington archives.
-In addition, depositors may deposit copies in other archives.
+It is expected that materials collected with a grant from the JRF will be deposited in the University of Washington archives.
+However, if you believe there is a more appropriate archive, you may propose and justify this in the proposal.
 This may in fact be the most appropriate option for projects which fall outside of the Pacific Northwest.
 The location of the archive you are using is to be indicated on the Final Report Form.

 Contact University of Washington Special Collections.
 Main Phone Number: 206-543-1929.
-Email: firstname.lastname@example.org(You will need to obtain written permission to view the materials.
+Email: email@example.comYou may need to obtain written permission to view the materials.
 Contact the donor.
 If the donor is deceased or incapacitated, then you will need to obtain permission from two JRF Collection trustees.
 Special Collections has a current list.
 You will need to complete an Archival Materials Retrieval Request.
 You may also have to fill out an Audio Reproduction Request.
-The person you talk to at Special Collections will help you with all of that.)
+The person you talk to at Special Collections will help you with all of that.